 The financial ratios for company and its rivals are calculated as below:

 The ratios have been computed for three organisations above.
 Financial ratios are quite useful for analysing overall financial performance of company.
 Profitability ratios such as Net profit margin, gross profit and ROCE is calculated.
 Furthermore, current ratio is also computed for the firms.
 All of three firms are profitable enough and have good customer base.
 In relation to this, ratios would show how much effective, they all are in comparison to one another.
 Tesco Plc had current ratio of 0.60 in 2015 which increased to 0.75 in later year.
 It further increased to 0.79 in 2017 and decreased to 0.71 in recent period.
 On the other hand, current ratio of Sainsbury Plc was 0.64 in 2015 and slight increment was attained in 2016.
 Moreover, it reached to 0.74 and 0.76 in last two years.
+If you want to ace in your dissertation then without a second thought, seek our online assignment help services.

 Current ratio of Morrisons Plc in 2015 was 0.50 which went on decreasing and reached to 0.41 in 2018.
 This implies that liquidity position of organisation is not good as it should be at least 2 :1 which is ideal ratio.
 It can be analysed from current ratio that Sainsbury Plc has good position in comparison to Tesco Plc and thus, it will be able to pay-off current liabilities within time.
 On the other side, gross profit margin of Tesco Plc was -3.9 in 2015 which became positive in 2016 as it reached to 5.3 in 2016.
 It further elevated in 2017 to 5.2 and 5.8 in 2018.
 This shows that it is perfectly controlling and reducing expenditures to earn more profits.
 Sainsbury Plc had 5.1 in 2015 and increased to 6.2 in 2016 and same in next year.
 Furthermore, 6.6 was reached to 2018.
 This means that company has initiated good control over operational expenses.